 Talk to a trusted friend or family member who can empathize without offering unwanted advice.
 Often, simply talking through your emotions can relieve some of the heartache and make the pain a bit more bearable.

-If you don’t have someone you can trust, turn to a counselor, therapist or community support group for people going through the five stages of grief.
+If you don’t have someone you can trust, turn to a counselor, community support group, or therapist such as Psych Company for people going through the five stages of grief.
 They’ll offer a listening ear and even provide additional coping mechanisms so you can learn to support yourself when others aren’t around.

 When the Only Way Out is Through